Bdev2325/Bdev2325.github.io/project3.md

 This forms a simple stop-and-wait protocol on top of UDP: the client sends one packet and waits for an acknowledgment before sending the next, which adds reliability to UDP’s best-effort delivery.

-## How to compile and run the program

-Protocol Overview

-Each application-level packet uses the following simple format:

-Final Project Air Drop(1)

-First 4 bytes: Type

-"Data" – indicates that the packet contains file data.

-"Done" – indicates the end of the transmission.

-Remaining bytes (for Data packets): Raw file data.

-The client:

-Sends the filename first.

-Reads the file in 1000-byte chunks into a buffer.

-Builds a packet by copying "Data" into the first 4 bytes, followed by the 1000 bytes (or fewer for the last chunk) of file data.

-Timmyclient

-Sends the packet to the server and waits for a small acknowledgment (the first 4 bytes echoed back).

-After the entire file has been sent, the client sends a final "Done" packet and waits for the final acknowledgment, then closes the connection.

-Timmyclient

-The server:

-Receives the initial filename and opens a new output file named <filename>.received in binary append mode.

-Brandon_Server_2

-For each packet:

-If the first 4 bytes are "Data", it writes the remaining bytes to the file, and sends an acknowledgment by echoing the first 4 bytes back to the client.

-If the first 4 bytes are "Done", it sends back "Done" as acknowledgment and terminates the loop.

-This forms a simple stop-and-wait protocol on top of UDP: the client sends one packet and waits for an acknowledgment before sending the next, which adds reliability to UDP’s best-effort delivery.

 ## How to Run the Program